International Education: Off-Campus Studies

-Since 1998, JBU has operated a six-week summer program in Belfast, Northern Ireland, whereby students can earn nine hours of Core Curriculum credit.
-Ireland itself-the location, the people, and the culture-is the focus of the program.
-Students live at Lakeside Manor, which is located in Belfast, with the curriculum making use of field trips to numerous locations in Ireland.
-This program welcomes students from all majors and at all stages of their academic career at JBU.
+Since 1998, JBU has operated this six-week summer program in Belfast, Northern Ireland, whereby students can earn nine hours of Core Curriculum credit.
+Northern Ireland–its people, literature, history, faith, politics, heritages and culture–is the focus of the program.
+Students live at Lakeside Manor and enjoy learning intercultural adjustment and intercultural communication skills with the curriculum making use of numerous site visits with a wide variety of local ‘cultural informants’ as guides.
+This program welcomes students from all majors (with optional honors credits) at all stages of their academic career at JBU.

 Approved Semester Off-Campus Educational Programs

 The Council for Christian Colleges & Universities (CCCU) is a higher education association of 180 Christian institutions around the world.
 The 120 member campuses in North America are all fully accredited, comprehensive colleges and universities with curricula rooted in the arts and sciences.
 In addition, 63 affiliate campuses from 20 countries are part of the CCCU.
-BestSemester offers semester and summer programs for students of the Council’s member institutions to make the world their classroom.
+GlobalEd (formerly known as BestSemester) offers semester and summer programs for students of the Council’s member institutions to make the world their classroom.

 American Studies Program (ASP)